Get up to speed on negative gearing

 • Negative gearing can apply to shares and other income-producing assets, not just property.

 Negative gearing gets talked about a lot in debates about housing and the federal budget, but it is not always explained all that clearly.
-Here we’ll go through what it means, why some investors use it, how the rules changed in the 1980s, why capital gains tax keeps coming up, and why the issue is back in focus ahead of the 2026 federal budget.

-Why is negative gearing back in focus?
+Why has negative gearing been back in focus?

 One reason negative gearing has become such a live issue is that it’s not just a technical tax topic.
 It now sits inside a wider debate about housing affordability, whether younger Australians have a fair shot at home ownership, and whether the tax system is giving investors too much of an edge over people trying to buy a home to live in.